ElizabethMkrtchyan/MintEDGE/README.md

     - `False`: the orchestrator uses only current/observed load.
     - `True`: the orchestrator additionally uses a workload predictor (by default MintEDGE comes with an ideal predictor) to anticipate future load.

 - `MEASUREMENT_INTERVAL` (seconds): How often monitoring information is collected (e.g. load, rejected requests).
-Smaller values provide finer-grained monitoring at higher computational cost.
+Smaller values provide finer-grained monitoring at higher computational cost. ⚠️WARNING: AT THE MOMENT THIS ONLY WORKS FOR 1 SECOND.
+DO NOT CHANGE.

 - `ORCHESTRATOR_INTERVAL` (seconds): How often the orchestrator recomputes: the status of servers (on/off), the assignation matrix (where to send each request) and the allocation matrix (CPU share per service per server).